 Because of the individuality of language learning and the differences in parental involvement, homework for beginning ESL students typically isn’t a valuable tool for developing mastery.
 The best homework for ESL practice is typically an assignment that prepares students for in-class activities and maximizes your effectiveness in the classroom.

 Try some of these ESL homework ideas to make the most of your time in the classroom:

-- Preview a text for the next day’s class and come prepared with questions.
+- Preview a text for the next day’s class.

 - Review a vocabulary sheet for a text for the next day’s class.

 - Practice pronunciation and reading aloud in preparation for oral reading fluency.

 - Review a rough draft and make edits in preparation for finalizing a writing piece in class.